cert-manager/website/content/docs/projects/csi-driver.md

 ## Why use csi-driver?

 - Ensure private keys never leave the node and are never sent over the network.
-All private keys are stored locally on the node
+Private keys are stored in memory, and shouldn't be written to disk.
-- Unique key and certificate per application replica.
+- Unique key and certificate per application replica
 - Fewer `Certificate` resources means writing less YAML
 - Keys and certificates are destroyed when an application terminates
 - No `Secret` resources needed for storing the certificate means less RBAC

 ## Installation

-You must have a working installation of cert-manager present on the cluster.
+You must have a working installation of cert-manager present on your cluster and be running at least Kubernetes v1.16.

 Instructions on how to install cert-manager can be found [on this website](../installation/README.md).